thelastreformation/app-website/content/posts/introduction/index.md

 date = "2023-06-05"
 +++

 Hello everyone!
 For a while, I've been entertaining the idea of creating an app for The Last Reformation (TLR).
-However, it didn't become concrete until I received a message from a friend (Asia) who also does a lot of practical work for this movement.
-She mentioned that she was in the process of developing an app.
-When it turned out that she was also harboring similar ideas, I thought: this is from God.

-From that moment, we decided to get serious about it!
+At some point I was praying and thought: I need to start this (and also finish it!).
+And then a short time later I received a message from a friend (Asia) and she said she felt it was time to develop an app for TLR and her ideas were very similar.
+What a confirmation!

 <!--more-->